 Strasbourg to Lagarde, off the beaten path

-On this all inclusive cruise we explore the hidden gems of Alsace and Lorraine, discovering many sights that lie off the beaten tourist path.
-With visits to the medieval towns of Saverne and Sarrebourg and tastings of the best local produce available, join us as we travel in style down the most scenic of French waterways.
+On this all inclusive cruise, explore the hidden gems of Alsace and Lorraine, discovering many sights that lie off the beaten path.
+With visits to the medieval towns of Saverne and Sarrebourg, we travel on board the MS Madeleine, along these scenic waterways.

 This morning is spent aboard the Madeleine with a candlelit lunch as we pass through the Arzviller and Niderviller Tunnels.
 We make our way closer towards the remarkable Arzviller Inclined Plane.
 The only one of its kind in Europe, it was designed to replace over 4km of locks that used to take a whole day to navigate.
 It is essentially a boat lift that traverses a 41% incline in only four minutes, a unique and unforgettable experience.
 At the foot of the incline, we find the Inclined Plane Crystal Workshop that has been preserving the art of blowing, carving and etching crystal for the past 25 years.
-Here we learn about these age-old methods and receive a demonstration before continuing along the canal through the Vosges mountain range to Lutzelbourg, where we moor for the night.
+Here we learn about these age-old methods and receive a demonstration.
+After some time here, our ship continues down the Marne-Rhine canal towards Xouaxange.

-After a buffet breakfast, we disembark the barge for the last time and transfer to the railway station in Strasbourg.
-Here we catch the train to Paris for our onward journey to London.
-On arrival our tour concludes.
+Following a buffet breakfast on Day 7, transfer to the railway station in Strasbourg.
+Here we catch the train to Paris for our onward journey to London St Pancras.

 Discover the cultural and historical background of this industrial town located at the edge of the Vosges mountains on a guided tour.